JOURNEY TO THE MIDNIGHT SUN

 “Laureal, what say you?”

 “I was only trying to be helpful, Mom.
 You know, look at all our options.”
-And feeling somewhat offended, she looked at Mia, “If this was all about me and I could have what I wanted, then John and I would return to our summer home.
+Then, feeling somewhat offended, she looked at Mia, “If this was all about me and I could have what I wanted, then John and I would return to our summer home.
 We would sell the glass treasure, build our house, and buy horses.”
 And having gotten somewhat worked up, she added, “And I couldn’t imagine a better life!
 But this isn’t about me!”

 “Is that a yes or a no?”
 Jessie asked pointedly.

 “It’s a yes, Mother!”
-And turning to John as if to assign some measure of blame, “You have the compass, darling.”
+And turning to John as if to assign some measure of blame, “You have the compass…darling.”

-Struck by their determination and more than a little concerned, John worried particularly for Emma who, being up in her years, suffered most from the wear and tear of their endeavor even as she hid it in a seemingly bottomless well of determination.
-“Perhaps we should camp here and sleep on it,” he suggested.
-“Then come morning, we can decide.”
+Struck by their determination and more than a little concerned, John worried particularly for Emma, who, being up in her years, suffered most from the wear and tear of their endeavor even as she hid it in a seemingly bottomless well of determination—

 “How about we give it a try now,” Emma proposed.
 “And come morning, we can decide based on our experience today.”